wifinigel/docs/docs/database/gravity/groups.md

 `name` | text | No | Mandatory group name
 `comment` | text | No | Optional field for arbitrary user comments

-Group management is implemented using so called linking tables.
+Group management is implemented using so-called linking tables.
 Hence, it is possible to

 - associate domains (and clients!) with any number of groups,
 - manage adlists together with groups,